 Hollywood supported stereotypes and determined standards for the construction of its characters.
 Actresses such as Rita Hayworth were recreated in the image and likeness of the industry: daughter of Spanish dancers, Margarita Cansino had to meet the requirements of the ideal appearance.
 The Latin peasant did skin whitening and plastic surgeries, and became Rita Hayworth, the most beautiful ginger ever produced by cinema.

-Star of the American musicals, Judy Garland had her life marked by tragedies and personal struggles: small and with a non-luxuriant beauty, Garland suffered from strong insecurity related to appearance.
-The executives used to consider her ugly and fat to the Hollywood standards, and used to make her consume pills and remedies to control weight and sleep.
+Star of American musicals, Judy Garland had her life marked by tragedies and personal struggles: small and with a non-luxuriant beauty, Garland suffered from strong insecurity related to appearance.
+The executives used to consider her ugly and fat to Hollywood standards, and used to make her consume pills and remedies to control weight and sleep.
 “When you have lived the life I’ve lived” — the actress wrote in her memoirs — “when you’ve loved and suffered, and been madly happy and desperately sad — well, that’s when you realize you’ll never be able to set it all down.”

-In an industry that values, firstly, the appearance to the detriment of the talent, Marilyn Monroe found difficulties to get out of the stigma of “dumb blonde” and affirm herself as a respected actress.
+In an industry that values, firstly, appearance to detriment of talent, Marilyn Monroe found difficulties to get out of the stigma of “dumb blonde” and affirm herself as a respected actress.
 The industry insisted to see her as an object of pleasure and mocked of her wish to be instructed.
 “Perhaps it was the uncertainty in the eyes of this big, blonde child-woman; the terrible desire for approval that made her different from Jane Russell”, wrote the journalist and feminist activist Gloria Steinem.
 “How dare she expose the neediness that so many women feel, but try so hard to hide?
 How dare she, a movie star, be just as unconfident as I was?”
 (2)

 THEY DIDN’T WANT TO BE PERFECT; THEY WANTED TO BE REAL